MoRaouf/MoSpace/README.md

 Hello there,

 Welcome to my blog where I share projects & knwoledge related to Data Science & Machine Learning.<br>
-At [Mospace](https://moraouf.github.io/MoSpace/), the purpose is to share the knowlege I accumulate with the public, so I hope you find it useful.
+At [Mospace](https://moraouf.github.io/MoSpace/), the purpose is to share the knowlege I accumulate with the public, so I hope you find it useful.<br>

+Main Topics:
+* Data Preprocessing
+* Machine Learning Algorithms
+* Neural Networks
+* Natural Language Processing
+* SQL & NoSQ
+* Data Science in General

 Checkout the blog at:<br>
 [Mospace](https://moraouf.github.io/MoSpace/)